edoelas/tfgBlog/_posts/2020-05-29-Image post-processing.md

 Our data will have a shape similar to the fifth row and the speed shouldn't be a problem since this package is really fast.
 The most important thing to have into account is that we don't know the number of clusters that we will need so our loved K-Means is out of the game.
 After trying multiple options with different images the one that has given the best results is Mean Shift.

 Before applying the clustering algorithm we should think if it is possible to process our data to improve the speed.
 As I said before we are using a RGBA model and in our image the alpha value is either 0 or 255.
-This is because when we downscale our image we disable the anti-aliasing [CHECK] to get this pixel-art effect.
+This is because when we downscale our image we disable the anti-aliasing to get this pixel-art effect.
 Since all the values with 0 alpha belong to the background and we don't care about them we can delete all the members of our dataset that have 0 alpha and after that we can reduce the dimensionality to 3 by deleting the alpha value of all our members.

 Let's see how we can do this: